reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 The purpose of this stage is to filter out data only and interface blueprints, and prevent 'pending kill' blueprints from being recompiled.
 Dependency gathering is currently done for the following reasons:
 - Update a caller's called functions when they are recreated
 - Update a child type's cached information about its superclass
-- Update a child type's class layout when
+- Update a child type's class layout when a parent type layout changes
 - Update a reader/writers references to member variables when member variables are recreated

 Pending kill objects do not need these updates and `StaticDuplicateObject` cannot duplicate them - so they cannot be updated as normal, anyway.

 Ultimately pending kill `UBlueprintGeneratedClass` instances rely on the `GetDerivedClasses/ReparentChild` calls in `FBlueprintCompileReinstancer()` to maintain accurate class layouts so that we don't leak or scribble memory.

+>Above comments are directly from the codebase.
+{: .prompt-info}

 ### Stage III: SORT
 This stage is responsible for sorting the blueprints to be compiled by hierarchy depth, and then by reinstancer order.
 The hierarchy depth sort is done by checking if the blueprint is an interface, and then by calling `FBlueprintCompileReinstancer::ReinstancerOrderingFunction` to sort by reinstancer order.